techidaily/site-tech-hub/source/_posts/mastering-gpt-3-a-guide-for-openais-playground.md

 ![A LinkedIn post generated with ChatGPT](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/screenshot-2024-04-08-at-13-54-04.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=36506229&QTY=1&AFFILIATE=108875&CART=1"><video width="100%" height="" class="rounded-t-md shadow-lg relative z-20" controls="" autoplay="" loop="" muted="" playsinline="" webkit-playinginline="">
-<source type="video/mp4" src="https://aidaform.com/images/videos/aidaform-welcome-site.mp4"><source type="video/webm" src="https://aidaform.com/images/videos/aidaform-welcome-site.webm"></video></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  AI prompting takes some time to become competent with, and you'll need to adjust how you type depending on the tool you use and the information you wish to extract.
 The good news, however, is that you normally only need small tweaks to make your prompts deliver better results.
 Having read this guide, you should now be in a much better place to prompt more efficiently.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"